Book your Inca Trail 2027 with AB Expeditions, local experts in small-group adventures. Don’t miss out!

 Anyone having difficulty with altitude sickness and not in regular shape may not make it when climbing high-altitude mountain passes.
 If not, before arriving in Peru, try to do cardio exercises and plan enough time to get acclimatized to the altitude in Cusco, and after that, there wouldn’t be anything you can´t handle.

-Lares trek to Machu Picchu Weather
+Lares Trek To Machu Picchu Weather

 Expect cold temperatures at night and early hours in winter running from May-August, but it turns out to be advisable months for doing the hike.
 (Temperature can dip below zero degrees).
 Whereas, in the summer months from December – March, the temperature gets warmer but followed by downpours.
 The rest of the year is mild.